petar-ceho/rnn-numpy/README.md

 This repository includes an example of name classification inspired by the PyTorch tutorial on character-level RNN classification.
 You can refer to the original tutorial for more details: [PyTorch Char-RNN Name Classification Tutorial](https://pytorch.org/tutorials/intermediate/char_rnn_classification_tutorial.html).

-Download the dataset put it in the data directory.
+Download the dataset from link above and create data directory.

 ## Unit Testing